JuliaInterop/CxxWrap.jl/README.md

 ```

 ### Windows and MSVC
-The default binaries installed with CxxWrap are cross-compiled using GCC, and thus incompatible with Visual Studio C++ (MSVC).
+the default binaries installed with CxxWrap are cross-compiled using GCC, and thus incompatible with Visual Studio C++ (MSVC).
 In MSVC 2019, it is easy to check out `libcxxwrap-julia` from git, and then build it and the wrapper module from source.
 Details are provided in the [README](https://github.com/JuliaInterop/libcxxwrap-julia#building-on-windows).

 ## Module entry point

 Above, we defined the module entry point as a function `JLCXX_MODULE define_julia_module(jlcxx::Module& mod)`.
-In the general case, there may be multiple modules defined in a single library, and each should have its own entry
-point, called within the appropriate module:
+In the general case, there may be multiple modules defined in a single library, and each should have its own entry point, called within the appropriate module:

 ```c++
 JLCXX_MODULE define_module_a(jlcxx::Module& mod)